-Practice-based CPE activity.
-These CPE activities should be designed primarily for pharmacists and technicians to systematically acquire specific knowledge, skills, attitudes, and performance behaviors that expand or enhance practice competencies.
-The information within the practice-based CPE activity must be based on evidence as accepted in the literature by the health care professions.
+Certificate programs (previously named Practice-based CPE activity) These CPE activities should be designed primarily for pharmacists and technicians to systematically acquire specific knowledge, skills, attitudes, and performance behaviors that expand or enhance practice competencies.
+The information within the certificate program must be based on evidence as accepted in the literature by the health care professions.
 The formats of these CPE activities should include a didactic component and a practice component.
 The minimum credit for these activities is 15 contact hours.